filecoin-project/specs/expected-consensus.md

 Now, a miner must also check whether they are eligible to mine a block in this round.
 For how Election Proofs are validated, see [election validation](mining.md#election-validation).

 To do so, the miner will use tickets from K blocks back as randomness to uniformly draw a value from 0 to 1.
-Comparing this value to their power (their committed storage relative to the network's total storage) L blocks back, they determine whether they are eligible to mine.
+Comparing this value to their power (their committed storage relative to the network's total storage) L rounds back (using total network power as of 1 round back to account for recent power changes), they determine whether they are eligible to mine.

 Succinctly, the process of crafting a new `ElectionProof` in round `N` is as follows.
 We use: